ava-labs/blobvm/README.md

 # Spaces Virtual Machine (SpacesVM)

-_Authenticated, Hierarchical Key-Value Store w/EIP-712 Compatibility,
+_Content-Addressable Key-Value Store w/EIP-712 Compatibility and Fee-Based Metering_

-State Expiry, and Fee-Based Metering_
+This code is similar to [SpacesVM](https://github.com/ava-labs/spacesvm) but does away with the hierarchical, authenticated namespace and user-specified keys.

 ## Avalanche Subnets and Custom VMs
 Avalanche is a network composed of multiple sub-networks (called [subnets][Subnet]) that each contain